-A paragraph is a distinct section that describes the special idea or point.
-Generally, a paragraph contains one or more lines with a combination of the words, numbers, or other characters.
+A paragraph is a distinct section that describes a special idea or point.
+Generally, a paragraph contains one or more lines with a combination of words, numbers, or other characters.
 In this group, you have two options i.e. indent and spacing

 - Indent: Indent is how far you want to move the paragraph away from the left margin or from the right margin.
 Generally, Professional material contains no indent, but some follow.
 According to Wikipedia “Professionally printed material typically does not indent the first paragraph, but indents those that follow.”
 Read More>>